 Types of personal data collected

-UserVoice collects personal data from individuals in the European Economic Area (the “EEA”) who visit our public and customer-facing web [and mobile] sites ("EEA Website Visitors") or use services provided via the UserVoice websites (collectively, the “Services”), and individual representatives of our corporate customers, suppliers and business partners in the EEA ("EEA Business Contacts").
+UserVoice collects personal data from individuals in the European Economic Area (the “EEA”) and Switzerland who visit our public and customer-facing web [and mobile] sites ("EEA Website Visitors") or use services provided via the UserVoice websites (collectively, the “Services”), and individual representatives of our corporate customers, suppliers and business partners in the EEA and Switzerland ("EEA Business Contacts").
 We also supplement the data with data collected from third parties (including other companies).

 From EEA Website Visitors, UserVoice may collect the following types of personal data:

 - contact information, including your name, email address, billing address and company information (“Contact Information”);

 - activities, interactions, preferences, transactional information and other computer and connection information (such as IP address) relating to use of our websites and our Services;